 Ultimately, therapy is about learning more about yourself and your relationships then making the changes you need to make to have healthier relationships and a better self-concept.

 The first thing that I talk with people about when they come to therapy is “confidentiality”.
 Everything we talk about in the session stays in that room.
 The only time I would ever break confidentiality is if I thought someone was going to hurt themselves or someone else.
 As a licensed therapist I am bound by the State Laws of Tennessee for the practice of Marital and Family Therapist.
-I am also bound by the ethical codes of the American Association of Marriage and Family Therapist, of which I am a clinical member.
+I am also bound by the ethical codes of the American Association of Marriage and Family Therapist, of which I am a Clinical Fellow.

 I received my Bachelors Degree in Psychology from Mars Hill College and my Masters Degree from East Tennessee State University.